Stephan El Shaarawy: Return to Roma

 On 30 January 2021, El Shaarawy rejoined Roma on a free transfer.
 He scored his first goal since his return to the club 677 days after his last, netting Roma's second in their 3–0 Europa League round of 16 win over Shakhtar Donetsk on 11 March.

 On 10 November 2024, El Shaarawy scored his first two goals of the 2024–25 Serie A season in a 3–2 home defeat against Bologna.
+In mid-May 2026, he announced that he would leave the club by the end of the season.
+Later that month, on 24 May, he scored a stoppage-time goal in a 2–0 away win over Hellas Verona, securing his club's place in the UEFA Champions League for the first time in seven years.

+Return to Genoa

+On 2 September 2026, Genoa announced the return of El Shaarawy.

 International career

-El Shaarawy was qualified to play for the Egypt national football team through his father, but was denied by coach Hassan Shehata stating that "not every Egyptian playing for a foreign league qualifies to play for the national side".
+El Shaarawy was qualified to play for the Egypt national team through his father, but was denied by coach Hassan Shehata stating that "not every Egyptian playing for a foreign league qualifies to play for the national side".
 This comment however is contradicted by El Shaarawy himself, as he has stated that he preferred to play for the Italian team.
 As his father also possessed the nationality from previously living there, El Shaarawy was also eligible to play for Venezuela.